Analysis: What history says about Seahawks’ No. 5 pick in NFL draft

 A: Eleven players taken fifth have become Hall of Famers — so hey, maybe it’s a good omen that the Seahawks can make it 12.

-But, that is out of 95 players taken fifth all-time, per Pro Football Reference, illustrating again how anything can happen.
+But that is out of 95 players taken fifth all-time, per Pro Football Reference, illustrating again how anything can happen.

 Via PFR’s Weight Career Approximate Value rating, the best player taken fifth is Junior Seau, a linebacker drafted there in 1990 by the Chargers out of USC, who played 20 seasons in the NFL.